 A warning for teachers: This takes somber and sorrow to a new level and may contain sensitive material as Plath explores suicidal thoughts and attempts.

 A short but powerful poem, Emily Brontë’s “Spellbound” provides an interesting look into the Gothic genre.
 While it is unknown for certain what “spell” the speaker is under, the reader understands the sense of impending doom to come.
 The speaker is immobilized by a “tyrant spell,” repeating the use of the phrase “cannot go” for dramatic effect.
 While some critics take the poem to be an allusion to the struggle between life and death, others between heaven and hell.
 Sit back and watch your students come to their own conclusion!

 Also, take advantage of the opportunity to teach students the power of setting as a way to set the mood of a poem.
 Be sure to point out how the dreary weather conditions in the first two lines set the tone effectively.

-Keate’s poem focuses on the Gothic elements of inevitable doom and death.
+Keat’s poem focuses on the Gothic elements of inevitable doom and death.
 Students will get wrapped up in the speaker’s dreadful look on life and happiness, emphasizing the unavoidable sorrow humankind must face.
 Written in a melancholic tone, this poem looks at life through a very Gothic lens.
-As such, ask students to translate Keate’s words to modernize his anxious rambling.
+As such, ask students to translate Keat’s words to modernize his anxious rambling.